Prof Charlotte Roberts, BA (Hons), MA, PhD, SRN

 Co-authored paper: The shape of the sponal canal and Schmorl's nodes: two-dimensional shape analysis of lower thoracic vertebrae

-I am open to PhD student applications from well qualified and enthusiastic people who want to do research in palaeopathology.
+I welcome PhD student applications from well qualified and enthusiastic people who want to do research in palaeopathology.
 I have a particular research interest in the infectious diseases but I am willing to discuss being a supervisor in other areas in palaeopathology.

 I was given one of Durham University's 'Excellence in Doctoral Supervision' Awards in 2009

-Kori Filipek-Ogden (Illness, Isolation, and Isotopes: Assessing leprosy stigma in late Medieval England (12th-16th centuries AD) and its impact on health and contemporary society); self funded; USA
+Kori Filipek-Ogden (Illness, Isolation, and Isotopes: Assessing leprosy stigma in late Medieval England (12th-16th centuries AD) and its impact on health and contemporary society).
+USA; self funded

-Marieke Gernay (Urban health in Medieval Belgium, France and England); Belgium
+Marieke Gernay (Urban health in Medieval Belgium, France and England).
+Belgium; self funded

-Aryel Pacheco (Tuberculosis in Andean communities from the Tarapacá area (North of Chile) between 900 BC to 1450 AD; Chile
+Aryel Pacheco (Tuberculosis in Andean communities from the Tarapacá area (North of Chile) between 900 BC to 1450 AD.
+Chile; government funded

-Elina Peterson-Gordina (Living outside the city gate: a palaeopathological, isotopic and comparative analysis of the post-medieval St Gertrude Church cemetery population in Riga, Latvia); AHRC and Wenner Gren funded; Latvia
+Elina Petersone-Gordina (Living outside the city gate: a palaeopathological, isotopic and comparative analysis of the post-medieval St Gertrude Church cemetery population in Riga, Latvia).
+Latvia; AHRC and Wenner Gren funded

-Samantha Tipper Booth (A Bioarchaeological approach to the analysis of Vertebral Fractures amongst the Ancient Nubians from 5000B.C to 1500 A.D); self funded; UK
+Samantha Tipper Booth (A Bioarchaeological approach to the analysis of Vertebral Fractures amongst the Ancient Nubians from 5000B.C to 1500 A.D); self funded.
+UK; self funded

 - Bioarchaeological approaches to the history of disease and medicine worldwide and any period, especially infectious disease